-- On your morning commute, listen to an audio of the daily prescribed Gospel reading.
+- On your morning routine, listen to an audio of the daily prescribed Gospel reading.
 Pray one of the Psalms as you drive or as the train moves.
 If you can spend a morning commute focusing on God and emptying your mind of certain stresses, you will find greater peacefulness throughout the day.

-- Remain active in going to Church services, especially the Divine Liturgy.
+- Remain active in going to Church services, even online worship especially the Divine Liturgy.
 While the Lord has ascended to Heaven, He continues to make Himself fully present to us in Holy Communion, His real Body and Blood in the Eucharist.
 Many people who were very active in church throughout Great Lent and Holy Week sometimes ‘drop off’ after Pascha, spiritually sort of ‘burnt out.’
 Don’t fall into this pattern!
 The Ascension is a joyous occasion which we should celebrate, if we can get to the liturgy, by being in Church!